kne160/master-project-har/README.md

 To obtain a detailed description of the architecture, please refer to the dissertation.

 ## Dissertation
 Sato, K. (2021).
-"Recognising human activities autonomously through fusion of sensor data".
+"Recognising Human Activities Autonomously Through Fusion of Sensor Data".
 Master's thesis.
 The University of Manchester.
 Manchester.

 ## Datasets to be used
 1. [OPPORTUNITY Activity Recognition Data Set](http://archive.ics.uci.edu/ml/datasets/OPPORTUNITY+Activity+Recognition)